Cluster A. Bible

 EuNC Orientation is the required entry course for all students and should be taken prior to any other course.

-ACP121 Introduction to Academic Skills 1
+ACP121 Academic Skills 1

 This course is the first of two academic skills courses which introduce students to the essential skills necessary for successful academic performance at EuNC and develop (written) communication and research skills useful in the context of ministry.